rust-lang/rfcs/text/0000-target-tier-policy.md

 tests, and will reject patches that fail to build or pass the testsuite on a target.
 We hold tier 1 targets to our highest standard of requirements.

-- Any new tier 1 target requires compiler team approval based on these requirements.
+Any new tier 1 target requires compiler team approval based on these requirements.

-- In addition, the infrastructure team must approve the integration of the target into Continuous Integration (CI), and the tier 1 CI-related requirements.
-This review and approval will typically take place in the PR adding the target to CI.
+In addition, the infrastructure team must approve the integration of the target into Continuous Integration (CI), and the tier 1 CI-related requirements.
+This review and approval may take place in a PR adding the target to CI.

-- In addition, the release team must approve the long-term viability of the target, and the additional work of supporting the target.
+In addition, the release team must approve the long-term viability of the target, and the additional work of supporting the target.

 - Tier 1 targets must have substantial, widespread interest within the developer community, and must serve the ongoing needs of multiple production users of Rust across multiple organizations or projects.
 These requirements